Diagnosing Borderline Personality or Bipolar Disorder?

 - Age at onset and natural history

-- BPAD often presents later and worsens with age and recurrent episodes
+- Bipolar disorder often presents later and worsens with age and recurrent episodes

 - BPD often presents in adolescence and improves with age

-Patients with Borderline Personality Disorder frequently have co-morbid mood disorders including depression and bipolar 2.
-Suicidal behavior can be a feature of a range of conditions and on its own does not suggest a particular diagnosis.
+Patients with BPD frequently have co-morbid mood disorders including depression and bipolar II.
+Suicidal behaviour can be a feature of a range of conditions and on its own does not suggest a particular diagnosis.

-Mixed affective states can be very hard to distinguish from Borderline Personality Disorder.
+Mixed affective states can be very hard to distinguish from BPD.
 A really good mood history is key to getting the diagnosis right.

 A brief overview of treatment options